-The trees are turning color and the leaves are slowly falling.
+The trees are turning colors and the leaves are slowly falling.
 Fall is here!
-That means it is now perfectly acceptable to wear sweaters and eat and drink everything pumpkin flavored!
-The Laurel Highlands always has something fun to do during every season, but fall brings unique, festive opportunities.
-Not sure what fall in the Laurel Highlands has to offer?
-Look no further!
-By the end of this blog post, you will have your fall planned out.
+That means it is now perfectly acceptable to wear sweaters and eat and drink everything pumpkin flavored, right?
+We know that fall brings a ton of festivals, events, activities, and views, and we don't want you to miss a thing.
+Start your fall checklist today!

 Visit Frank Lloyd Wright's Masterpieces

 Four of Frank Lloyd Wright's designs stand in the Laurel Highlands, and the fall is the perfect season to see them thanks to the beautiful foliage!
 Check something off of your bucket list and reserve a tour of Fallingwater.
 Less than ten miles away, you can visit the mountain home, Kentuck Knob, which features an art collection and sculpture garden.
 Planning on staying in the Laurel Highlands?
 There are two Frank Lloyd Wright houses open for overnight stays in the region: Duncan House and Mäntylä, both onsite at Polymath Park.